lupyuen/lupyuen.github.io/src/testbot.md

 # Pass Through to Oz64

-_Erm this Expect Script runs on Build & Test Server?
+_Erm this Expect Script will run on Build & Test Server?
 Not Test Controller?_

 Ah the __NuttX Commands__ above will work, no worries!
 Build & Test Server _(Ubuntu PC)_ will ask Test Controller _(Linux SBC)_ to __pass them through__ to Oz64.